HelgaVonTrapp/DevOps-Course-Starter/README.md

 4. Analytical store is default to Off --> leave as default

 5. Under Advanced - indexing for create a Wildcard index.. is enabled leave as default

+To-Do-App now uses GitHub OAuth to verify users accessing this web application.
+--
+This will avoid all our to-dos being publicly accessible.

+You will need a GitHub account and you will be prompted to enter your credentials to obtain an access code before you can access this website.